Flora of the Massif Central: Special conditions in the South of the massif

 In the south of the massif (Causses and Cévennes), the specific nature of the soil and climate has resulted in a particular flora, with a higher rate of endemism than in the rest of the Massif Central.
 (Note: However, this endemism must be put into perspective, as it essentially concerns only subspecies.)
 Beech forests are always present, particularly in the Cévennes, even on the southern slopes, which are exposed to rain from the Mediterranean (Mont Aigoual in particular).
-In the Causses, it is only found on the north-facing slopes, while the southern slopes and plateaux are mainly occupied by meagre pastures, favourable to small shrubs neglected by sheep, such as boxwood (Buxus sempervirens) or juniper (Juniperus oxycedrus), sometimes with occasional oak and pine woods.
-These pastures are not homogeneous and are sometimes dominated by Poaceae; (erect brome grass, blue fescue, blue moor-grass, rush-leaf fescue or the very emblematic Pinnate Stipe), or by other plants such as Breckland thyme, dwarf sedge or heath false brome.
+In the Causses, beech is only found on the north-facing slopes, while the southern slopes and plateaux are mainly occupied by meagre pastures, favourable to small shrubs neglected by sheep, such as boxwood (Buxus sempervirens) or juniper (Juniperus oxycedrus), sometimes with occasional oak and pine woods.
+These pastures are not homogeneous and are sometimes dominated by Poaceae, such as erect brome grass, blue fescue, blue moor-grass, rush-leaf fescue and Pinnate Stipe, or by other plants such as Breckland thyme, dwarf sedge or heath false brome.